gavz/MacC2/README.md

 This tool consists of three scripts: a server script, a client script, and a macro generator.

+Since the MacC2 server uses the aiohttp library for communications, you will need to install aiohttp first:

+_*pip install aiohttp (if you encounter an error ensure that pip is pointing to python3, since aiohttp is a python3 library): python3 -m pip install --upgrade --force pip*_

 More info below:

 **_On C2 Server:_**